 - Four Gmail accounts linked to your corporate number: to be used for the company’s projects you are involved with.

-Since you might get overwhelmed with several email accounts to manage, there is some information below that can help you with that.
+If you get overwhelmed with several email accounts to manage, the information below can help you with that.

 How to manage multiple Gmail accounts?